Sarcophagus of Lucius Cornelius Scipio Barbatus: Contents

 The bones of Barbatus, along with a gold signet ring taken from his finger bone, were removed from the sepulcher in the excavations of 1780 and initially went to the Vatican along with everything else of value in the tomb.
-Pope Pius VI gifted the bones to a Venetian Senator, Angelo Quirini, who re-interred them in an elaborate sepulcher in the gardens of his villa near Padua.
+Pope Pius VI gave the bones to a Venetian Senator, Angelo Quirini, who re-interred them in an elaborate sepulcher in the gardens of his villa near Padua.
 The gardens were later destroyed, and the fate of the bones is unknown.
-The gold ring was gifted by Pius IV to a French scholar, Louis Dutens, who later sold it to the Earl of Beverley.
+The gold ring was given by Pius IV to a French scholar, Louis Dutens, who later sold it to the Earl of Beverley.
 By the late 19th century it had found its way into the collection of the Dukes of Northumberland at Alnwick Castle.
 The classicist Mary Beard confirmed in 2015 that it was still in the collection, which makes it the only ancient Roman ring which can be traced to an original owner.